Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2013-07-30-ajax-component.md

 Provide a simple extension point for turning "normal" components into components that are pulled into the page via AJAX.

+> An robust alternative to the AJAX Component is the open-source [Dynamic Sling Include](https://github.com/Cognifide/Sling-Dynamic-Include#sling-dynamic-include) project.

 ## How to Use

 1. Requires jQuery 1.8+